Prompt Adaptation as a Dynamic Complement in Generative AI Systems

 \subsection{Replay Analysis for Separating Model and Prompting Effects}

-A central goal of our experiment was to distinguish how much of the performance improvement in image replication stems from using a more capable model versus how much comes from users adapting their prompts.
-Recall that the language of our conceptual framework shows that the total improvement in output quality from upgrading a generative AI model with capacity \(\theta_1\) to a model with higher capacity \(\theta_2\) can be written as:

-We decompose this change into two parts.
-These are the model effect, the gain from applying the same prompts to a better model,
+A central goal of our experiment is to distinguish how much of the performance improvement in image replication stems from using a more capable model versus how much comes from users adapting their prompts.
+Recall that the language of our conceptual framework shows that the total improvement in output quality from upgrading a generative AI model with capacity \(\theta_1\) to a model with higher capacity \(\theta_2\) can be decomposed into two parts: the model effect, i.e., the gain from applying the same prompts to a better model,